 Please do not click that link!
 This is the most common method employed by hackers.
 You receive an e-mail from a friendly website when you wake up one morning.
 You are informed that there is a problem with your payments or that your password must be renewed.
 The site is always where you shop, so you have no hesitations.
 Your fate is now in the hands of others the moment you click on that link.
 Your credit card passwords, security questions and answers, and beach selfies have been directly transferred to them.
 This is known as phishing.
-Before digging deeper into this topic, let's look at the largest online hack in history.
+Before digging deeper into this topic, look at history's most extensive online hack.

 The year is 2013.
 The Russian Federal Security Service hired two hackers, Latvian Alexey Belan and Canadian Karim Baratov.
 Their mission was to seize the information of several high-profile individuals.
 These included several Russian journalists, a Russian cybersecurity firm, some Russian officials, and the CTO of a French company.
-Two hackers sent Yahoo employees a series of phishing emails to gain access to their information.
-Now all they had to do was wait for an employee to click on the link in the shipped email.
+Two hackers sent Yahoo employees phishing emails to gain access to their information.
+Now, they had to wait for an employee to click on the link in the shipped email.
 Just one employee doing this was enough to enter the system, and it was expected.
 Someone clicked the link, and they were inside, and history's most significant data theft had begun.

 What happened to them?

-Alexey Belan was sentenced to five years in prison and fined $2.25 million.
+Alexey Belan was sentenced to five years and fined $2.25 million.
 Belan, on the other hand, was never apprehended and remained on the FBI's most wanted list.

 The phrase "black hat" Hackers are individuals who gain malicious system access.
 Unauthorized access and information theft are examples of bad intentions.
 These cybercriminals steal data by breaking into systems to make money or conduct espionage.
 This group, also known as Cracker, disregards ethical values and engages in behaviors such as humiliating organizations or breaching confidentiality.

 Yes, they are incredibly talented.
-But can we, who are vulnerable to these computer geniuses, do nothing to protect our privacy?
+But can we, vulnerable to these computer geniuses, do nothing to protect our privacy?
 Let's see what we can do to limit the harm.